-Sept 2022 - March 2025 (expected)
+Sept 2022 - March 2025

 San Diego, CA

-Planned Thesis: “Usability analysis of autocomplete”
+Thesis: "Usability Analysis of Programming Assistants"

 Advised by Michael Coblenz